etherean-org/etherean-org.github.io/_posts/2020-10-17-key-ingredients-better-blockchain-part-viii-usability.md

 Developers can and often do get software from zero to one, i.e., from concept to a workable prototype.
 However, if you want your software to be usable and approachable, especially to non-technical users, you’ll need to enlist the help of a professional designer.

 In spite of this truism, it’s remarkable how many large, well-funded blockchain platforms have few or no designers on the core team.
 Getting designers involved early in the core design and development process can help avoid pitfalls and result in a much more user-friendly platform.
 Usability has a surprising number of implications on the design of even the base layer (layer one).
 As just one example, the fact that Ethereum requires that gas be paid using ETH, and that the transaction processing capacity of the network cannot be scaled up or down, has serious implications on the UX of any application built on the platform.
-All users of layer two applications must already hold ETH even if the application uses a different token, and the amount they need is unpredictable and varies depending on network load.
-This is counterintuitive to many users since the status of the overall Ethereum network has no obvious, direct connection to the application the user is interacting with.
+All users of layer two applications must already hold ETH even if those applications use a different token, and the amount they need is unpredictable and varies depending on network load.
+This is counterintuitive to many users since the status of the overall Ethereum network may have no obvious, direct connection to the application the user is interacting with.

 Note that there are many different kinds of design, and you should carefully hire a designer or agency on the basis of your needs and their skills.
 The two most critical types of design for most digital products are visual design and user experience (UX) design.
 It’s rare to find a designer that is well-versed and skilled in both, so it’s safest to hire for these separately.